shocknet/seed/README.md

 }
 ```

-Note: The third `handle` block in this Caddyfile is responsible for serving `.torrent` files aka WebSeed URIs.
+Note: The last `handle` block in this Caddyfile is responsible for serving `.torrent` files aka WebSeed URIs.
+Also if you want streaming enabled, make sure you've set the `/websocket/*` and `/rtmpapi/*` blocks and their prefix trimmer.

 ## Tests